cdl-geneseo/geneseo-dictionary/S/Shit-on-my-face.md

 # Shit on my face

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shit on my face

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (expression) A statement of complaint or frustration, equivalent to &quot;I can't believe that&quot; or &quot;this sucks.&quot; &quot;I don't understand how i could have failed that stupid exam.
 Shit on my face!&quot; Source: Dictionary of Geneseo English 2006.
 Obsolete in 2006 Dilluvio